How To Find Your Perfect Audience

-If you want to engage your audience it is necessary to ask yourself the question: who is actually my target audience and how can I best address them?
-A way to get to know your audience better is by doing research, for example by interviewing several people, and afterward create personas with the help of the gained information.
+If you want to engage your audience, it is necessary to ask yourself the question: who is actually my target audience, and how can I best address them?
+A way to get to know your audience better is by doing research.
+For example, by interviewing several people, and afterwards, create personas with the help of the gained information.

 The value of personas

 A persona is a semi-fictional representation of your ideal audience based on market research and real data about your existing audience.
 Personas will help you identify with your audience and better solve their problems.
 For content marketing purposes, your personas can help you deliver content that will be most relevant and useful to your audience.
 When you use personas wisely, you use specific messaging for them and empathise with them as they connect with you, your target audience will get a better experience, and therefore, will become more engaged.The idea behind the persona is that when you can put a name and a background to the people reading what you write, you can meet their needs even better.
 It is recommended that you make three to five personas to represent your audience; this number is big enough to cover the majority of your customers, yet small enough to still carry the value of specificity.

 Creating a persona

 - Give the persona a name

 - Identify the job, role, company and demographics